 (Which, arguably, may also be my favorite part…) Select locally grown, seasonal items.
 Your farmers market is a great place to start.
 Serve foods that don’t require extra plates for folks to carry around.
 Think “finger” size.
 (Fresh cut veggies work wonders.)
 If you’re lucky enough to live off the water and can easily get some shrimp, snag a couple pounds.
 Delicious, nutritious and easy to prepare.

 There are lots of great eco-friendly guzzlers for the quaffing.
-Check out these eco-friendly cocktails, invent your own or hit up Google.
-Or check out one of Two Girls Go Green’s previous posts.
+Check out these eco-friendly cocktails, or invent your own!

 Having activities available for your guests is always a good idea.
 If you have a decent size back or front yard, throw up a volleyball or badminton net.
 Play a game of tag with the kids.
 Frisbee works too.
 Keep everyone outside and moving, enjoying nature and a (hopefully) beautiful day.